Pricing

 This is the foundation of the stack.
 It involves establishing a merchant account and forming connections with acquirers and payment service providers (PSPs) that enable payment processing.

-If you only rely on one acquirer, you're basically walking a tightrope: one outage and your payments stop.
+If you only rely on one acquirer, you're walking a tightrope: one outage and your payments stop.
 That's why many merchants spread traffic across multiple MIDs and acquirers.

 Processing & orchestration layer